Kazim Rashti: Successorship

 On the death of Siyyid Kazim on 31 December 1843, some Shaykhis went on to become Babis, some of whom later became Baháʼís, and the rest split into three factions.
-Baháʼí sources claim that Ḥájí Mírzá Muḥammad-Karím Khán-i-Kirmání declared himself as the successor to Siyyid Káẓim.
+Baháʼí sources claim that Ḥājī Mīrzā Muḥammad-Karīm Khān-i-Kermānī declared himself as the successor to Siyyid Kazim.

 It is also reported in the Baháʼí sources that before dying, instead of appointing a successor, he sent his disciples out to find the Promised One.
 One of his most noted followers, Mullá Husayn said:

 "Our departed teacher insistently exhorted us to forsake our homes, to scatter far and wide, in quest of the promised Beloved...
 Regarding the features of the Promised One, he told us that He is of a pure lineage, is of illustrious descent, and of the seed of Fatimah.
 As to His age, He is more than twenty and less than thirty.
 He is endowed with innate knowledge.
 He is of medium height, abstains from smoking, and is free from bodily deficiency."